finos/open-source-readiness/docs/bok/OSMM/Introduction.md

 ## FINOS OSMM Survey

-The FINOS [OSMM Survey](https://survey.osmm.finos.org/551476) can be answered in different ways:  as an individual, a function or the whole organisation.
+The FINOS [OSMM Survey](https://survey.osmm.finos.org/551476) can be answered in different ways:  as an individual, a function or the whole ation.
 The survey aims to:

  - Establish which activities the respondent is performing.
  - Provide a maturity _level_ corresponding to these activities.